Antler alert: Illinois deer crashes 4th worst in the US, insurer says - NewsBreak

 Tina Johnson, owner of Alpine Body Shop in Rockford, said she’s already seen a handful of cars that have collided with deer since the hunting season began Oct.
 1.

 Most of the cracked-up cars Johnson has seen so far have had frontend damage that can cost anywhere from $2,000 to $5,000 to fix.
-But she said it doesn’t take much for that cost to go up.Driver killed in Illinois racetrack crash
+But she said it doesn’t take much for that cost to go up.Driver killed in South Beloit racetrack crash

 “Especially if it hits the bumper sensor area,” Johnson said.
 “The sensors and possibly the airbags will go off.
 If the airbag system deploys, that can be anywhere from $3,000 to $7,000.”